 Ashokan High Point Col & Campsite

-The trail to Ashokan High Point is on your left.
+The Ashokan High Point Trail continues on your left.

 Straight ahead, however, you’ll notice some logs strewn across the trail.
 This is a common way-finding technique that means, “Not this way!”

 But just past the logs you’ll find a primitive campsite on public land.
 It’s a nice grassy open patch and looks like a great spot to spend a night.